Isoniazid for the treatment of tuberculosis

-Tablets should be swallowed with a glass of water, milk or juice.
+Tablets should be swallowed with a glass of water, milk or juice 30-60 minutes before food.
 Your child should not chew the tablets.
-You can crush the tablet and mix it with a small amount of soft food such as yogurt, honey or jam.
+The tablets can be crushed and mixed with a small amount of soft food such as yogurt, jam or mashed potato.
 Make sure your child swallows it straight away, without chewing.

 When should the medicine start working?

-Your child will start to feel better after taking the TB medicines for about 2 weeks and should have fewer symptoms.
-However, they MUST continue to take the drugs every day until the doctor says to stop treatment.
+Your child will start to feel better about 2 weeks after taking the TB medicines and they should have fewer symptoms.
+However, they must continue to take the medicines every day until the doctor says to stop treatment.
 This will usually be for at least 6 months.

 What if my child is sick (vomits)?